Just as your body physically prepares for death, you must prepare emotionally and mentally also.

 As death approaches, your breathing may become moist and congested.
 This has been called the "death rattle."
 Breathing changes commonly develop when you are weak and normal secretions in your airways and lungs become trapped.

 Although the noisy breathing may be alarming to your loved ones, you probably will not have pain or be aware of the congestion.
 Because the fluid is deep in the lungs, suctioning will not remove it.
-Your doctor can prescribe oral drops (atropine) or a patch (scopolamine) to decrease the congestion.
+Your doctor can prescribe medicines to decrease the congestion.

 Your loved ones or caregivers can turn you on your side to help the secretions drain from your mouth.
-Also, your caregivers can remove the secretions frequently from your mouth with a moist face cloth or a special mouth swab (available from hospice or purchased at pharmacies).
+Also, your caregivers can remove the secretions frequently from your mouth with a moist face cloth or a special oral swab (purchased at a pharmacy).

 Your caregivers can help control your fever by applying wet, lukewarm cloths to the skin (sponge bath) or by giving non-prescription medicines like:

-Many of these medications are available as a rectal suppository if you are unable to swallow.
+Many of these medicines are available as a rectal suppository if you are unable to swallow.

 As death approaches, you may sleep more and may be more difficult to arouse.
 Periods of wakefulness tend to be shorter.